 In addition to paying rent like a tenant, if you live like a tenant, you might find yourself with more privacy.

-Rather than moving back home, you might consider living like a college student a little bit longer.
+Rather than moving back in with your family, you might consider living like a college student a little bit longer.

 By living with a roommate, you are able to slash your living expenses sometimes by as much as half.